By Nicole Ng

 So, here are seven pieces of advice on being a freelance collaborative artist!

-1. Check your availability and schedule in your calendar before accepting collaborative work
+1. Check your availability before accepting collaborative work

 Whenever an opportunity is presented to me, I always want to say, “Yes, yes, and yes!”
 While that is a great attitude to have, you should always check your schedule and availability in your calendar first.
 That’s the most important thing.
 You never know, you might double book yourself or have the possibility to over fill your workload.
 That’s the last thing you want to do.
 Trust me, I’ve been there!
 It gets messy and stressful, which brings me to my next point…